sharmavins23/Scientia/FORMAL SCIENCE/Mathematics/Statistics/Statistics.md

 Statistics is the discipline concerning the collection, organization, analysis, interpretation, and presentation of data.
+It is an extremely prevalent subfield of [[Mathematics|mathematics]].